 Exercise and sleep

 To improve glycemic control, assist with weight maintenance, and reduce cardiovascular risk, moderate physical activity is recommended as tolerated.
 The American College of Cardiology/American Heart Association has recommended that, in general, adults should engage in 3 to 4 sessions of aerobic physical activity per week, with each session lasting on average 40 minutes, and involving moderate- to vigorous-intensity physical activity.
-Walking frequently in proper footwear is a recommended activity.
+Well-fitting footwear is recommended for people with neuropathy or increased plantar pressure.

 In addition, gentle strength training that targets all major muscle groups may be beneficial if done for 20 minutes 2 to 3 times per week on nonconsecutive days.
 Patients with severe or symptomatic heart disease may require evaluation before increasing levels of physical activity.

 People should be encouraged to limit the amount of time they spend being sedentary by avoiding extended amounts of time spent sitting.

 Older adults may benefit from flexibility training and balance training 2 to 3 times/week (e.g., with yoga or tai chi).